-Parallel experiments were run in the two chambers of the Oxygraph-2k using identical cell densities.
+Parallel experiments were run in the two O2k-Chambers at identical cell densities.
 In Fig. 1, the J{02} traces (A) and oxygen concentration [O2] (B) from the two chambers are superimposed for illustrating the precision of high-resolution respirometry.